we are well aware

 In order to celebrate the 100th episode of The Biofriendly Podcast, the show welcomed back a friend of the show and the founder of Well Aware, Sarah Evans!
 Sarah shares with Noel and Jacob about creating the social-good company Well Beyond in response to the technical and community needs of the water charity sector, why creative inspiration pairs nicely with wine, and that shower striking time is just around the corner!more

 I look back on 2020 with both pain and pride.
 It was many months of more surprises, challenges and heartbreak than I ever thought possible for this organization.
 Well Aware was not immune to the way the world was rapidly changing around us, and, in an instant, it was clear that it would be a year that looked like no other for our clean water work.

-As a small, nimble organization, though, we were able to quickly regroup and create a new trajectory for our work that year.
-While we were postponing project implementation, reworking our budgets, applying for PPP, and assembling a plan to...more
+As a small, nimble organization, though, we were able to quickly regroup and create a new trajectory for our work.
+While we were postponing project implementation, reworking our budgets, applying for PPP, and assembling a plan to maintain...more

 November 30, 2020

 In a world dominated by the rapid spread of coronavirus, women are the ones most impacted and burdened by the damage inflicted by COVID-19, especially in regions already struggling with access to clean water.
 Amy Poehler and Meredith Walker, co-founders of Amy Poehler’s Smart Girls, have joined nonprofit, Well Aware, to emphasize the importance of clean water – now more than ever – for women and girls worldwide.